 About the Sector

 The official foundation of the AAIS took place in October 2011.
 The AAIS is the sole body in the United Arab Emirates mandated to investigate air accidents and incidents in accordance with the Civil Aviation Law No. 20 of 1991 and the Air Accident and Incident Investigation Regulations, and in conformance with Annex 13 of the Convention on International Civil

 Aviation.
 The AAIS issues Final Reports containing safety recommendations.

 Before October 2011, several investigations were conducted by the GCAA and the corresponding Final Reports were published.
 All available safety-related data and information that was collected as a result of accident and incident investigation in the United Arab Emirates has been preserved in an AAIS database.

-The AAIS is a Sector within the GCAA and is headed by an Assistant Director General (ADG).
-The Director Air Accident Investigation (DAAI) exercises operational control of the investigation department and reports to the ADG.
+The AAIS is a sector within the GCAA and is headed by Assistant Director General (ADG).

 The AAIS structure comprises of three business units: the Air Accident Investigation Department (AAID) that conducts investigations and safety studies; the Quality, Standards, and Publications Unit (QSPU) that assures quality of reports and drafts regulations and publications; and the Accident Prevention and Safety Recommendations Unit (APSRU) that prepares periodic safety and risk assessment reports in addition to following up the implementation of safety recommendations.

 Inquiries e-mail: email@example.com.